Getting to a Contract

 Negotiated Contract Step 1 – Preliminary Pricing and Letter of Intent

 We take the initial Concept Drawings or Schematic Designs from your architect and come up with preliminary pricing based on a combination of unit pricing, allowances, comps to past projects and, where the drawings provide enough detail, hard quotes from subcontractors and suppliers.
 We’ll present you with a cost range, a rough schedule, and all our underlying assumptions including any quotes we’ve received.
 Here’s where you’ll start to see the transparency into pricing that defines our work in general but that is particularly critical to developing a project through a Negotiated Contract.
 With your acceptance of this round of pricing, we ask to sign a Letter of Intent to work together and request a deposit that is applied to the first contract payment.
 The Letter of Intent along with the deposit will hold a place in our schedule and gives us the go ahead to work with you and your architect to develop the plans into final construction drawings.
+In some cases, we will also discuss the need for a Pre-Construction Services Agreement.
 This first step typically takes one to two weeks.

 Negotiated Contract Step 2 – Revised Pricing and Contract